jfilby/AiTradefiAipcHackathon/docs/setup.md

 npm run ts-script load-analyses

+## Run setup

+This will apply the currently selected LLMs (their Tech records) to the active Analysis records.

+npm run ts-script setup

 ## Setup Serene AI tech provider keys

 Run this command, you will be prompted for the locations of the AI tech